-In order to meet the precise specifications and measurements of small and irregular spaces, IFPC, Inc. technicians use power tooling on all jobs.
+To meet the precise specifications and measurements of small and irregular spaces, IFPC technicians use power tooling on all jobs.
 Most recently, under a contract with BAE Systems, our certified professionals used power tooling on the Wasp-class amphibious assault ship, Iwo Jima, which supports the 24th Marine Expeditionary Unit (MEU) that maintains maritime security operations and theater security cooperation.
-To prepare the vessel for deployment to the Mediterranean, IFPC, Inc. removed rust, paint, and other coatings from finite surfaces from the aft bilge located under the machinery room.
+To prepare the vessel for deployment to the Mediterranean, IFPC removed rust, paint, and other coatings from finite surfaces from the aft bilge located under the machinery room.
 Ventilation and air exchange were limited in the highly confined environment.
 Our technicians upheld intrinsic safety standards, using non-explosive equipment and methods throughout the highly conductive and contaminated areas.
 IFPC successfully met a tight schedule by working two shifts around the clock.

 QED Systems Inc. awarded International Flooring a 4-month contract to install 13,800sf of interior tile on the Ohio Class Nuclear Submarine USS Maryland (SSBN-738).

-This contract was worked in Norfolk Naval Shipyard in 2015.
-Our production team, led by Leonard McCullough, accomplished another successful project as we cultivate our relationship with a new valued client.
+IFPC worked on this contract in Norfolk Naval Shipyard in 2015.
+Led by Leonard McCullough, our production team accomplished another successful project as we cultivated our relationship with a new valued client.
 Photo is the sister strategic missile submarine USS Ohio (SSGN 726) shown at the Puget Sound Naval Shipyard.

 IFPC provided containment and nonskid decking.

 IFPC provided containment and nonskid decking.

 The IFPC team has a long history of supporting the United States government on land and sea.
 Our professional and technical staff has earned its reputation for integrity, discipline, and the highest in quality services.